Ngāti Ruanui: Early history

 Ruanui is acknowledged as the eponymous ancestor of the iwi.
 He was the son of Uenuku-puanake and Tāneroroa.
-Uenuku came from the Tākitimu canoe (although this is contested among Matauranga Maori historians), while Tāneroroa was the daughter of Turi, who came to New Zealand on the Aotea canoe.
+Uenuku came from the Tākitimu canoe (although this is contested among mātauranga Māori historians), while Tāneroroa was the daughter of Turi, who came to New Zealand on the Aotea canoe.
 Turi originally landed in Aotea Harbour, but eventually settled along the Pātea River.
 Over time, Ruanui’s descendants spread across south Taranaki.

 Musket Wars

 Ngāti Ruanui was heavily involved in tribal wars during the 19th century.
-In 1816, the iwi was invaded from the north by Nga Puhi warriors carrying muskets.
-Over the next few decades, Ngati Ruanui would come under attack by Ngāti Toa, Ngāti Whātua and the Waikato tribes.
+In 1816, the iwi was invaded from the north by Ngā Puhi warriors carrying muskets.
+Over the next few decades, Ngāti Ruanui would come under attack by Ngāti Toa, Ngāti Whātua and the Waikato tribes.
 Ngāti Ruanui had no defence against the invaders armed with muskets, and many Ngāti Ruanui people were captured as slaves.
 Others were simply displaced by continuing warfare.